IoTpower/esp8266-ard-sniff/README.md

 This instruction summarises the main points of the WeMos Tutorial (http://www.wemos.cc/Tutorial/get_started_in_arduino.html) and other tutorials about this topic on the Internet.

 Note that the Git software is used to clone this repository, see https://git-scm.com for more information or download the whole package from the repository page.
+For executing the commands, the Git Bash console is recommended.

 ## How to get started?